hahuutin/hahuutin/README.md

   age={30}
   from="Vietnamese"
   roles={[
-    "Always be a Junior Frontend Dev",
+    'Always be a Junior Frontend Dev',
-    "Dad of 2 Boys"
+    'Dad of 2 Boys'
   ]}
   10facts={[
-    "1.
-Retweet about Frontend tips/tricks on Twitter everyday", "2.
-Press `Star` for useful repositories on Github although not used yet", "3.
-Love web animation for a long time but can't do any animation projects yet", "4.
-Bookmark a lot of things in Chrome but rarely read", "5.
-Can't stay up late to coding like before",
-    "6.
-Overwhelmed by Frontend technologies that changes everyday", "7.
-Code for money rather than passion",
+    `1.
+Retweet about Frontend tips/tricks on Twitter every day.`, `2.
+Press `Star` for useful repositories on Github although not used yet.`, `3.
+I have loved web animation for a long time but can't do any animation projects yet.`, `4.
+Bookmark a lot of things in Chrome but rarely read.`, `5.
+Can't stay up late to coding like before.`, `6.
+Overwhelmed by Frontend technologies that change every day.`, `7.
+Code for money rather than passion.`,
-    "8.
-Buy a book, put it on the shelf, but haven't read any yet", "9.
-Meet friends, eat BBQ, drink beer and sing karaoke", "10.
-Likes a lot of things, but doesn't focus on anything yet" ]}
+    `8.
+Buy a book, put it on the shelf, but haven't read any yet.`, `9.
+Meet friends, eat BBQ, drink beer, and sing karaoke.`, `10.
+Likes a lot of things, but doesn't focus on anything yet.` ]}
 />